 Before installation can begin you need to ensure your AWS infrastructure is ready for deployment.
 Here are some of the basics,

-- Ensure your Azure environment meets security best practices.
+- Ensure your AWS environment meets security best practices.
 Secure your cloud!

 - OnCommand Cloud Manager and ONTAP Cloud systems must reside in a VPC where at least one subnet has outbound internet access.
 ONTAP Cloud instances can reside on a private subnet leveraging a NAT for internet access.